webanno/webanno/pages/downloads-beta.md

 ways incompatible with this pre-release.
 Do not expect forthcoming beta versions or the next release version of WebAnno to be fully compatible with this beta version.

+**Beta versions are slower than normal** - beta versions of WebAnno perform various consistency checks on annotated documents.
+These checks may significantly reduce response times, in particular for documents with many annotations!
+If you get errors like "CAS Doctor found problems for user ...", please contact us, e.g. by opening an issue.

 When (not if) you discover bugs or hit problems with these versions, please report them in our [issue tracker](http://github.com/webanno/webanno/issues).

 [Release notes](https://github.com/webanno/webanno/releases/tag/webanno-{{ beta.version }})